jquast/blessed/docs/overview.rst

     term = Terminal()

-    with term.keystroke_input():
+    with term.cbreak():
         # block until any single key is pressed.
         sys.stdin.read(1)

-The mode entered using :meth:`~.Terminal.keystroke_input` is called `cbreak(3)`_ in curses:
+The mode entered using :meth:`~.Terminal.cbreak` is called `cbreak(3)`_ in curses:

   The cbreak routine disables line buffering and erase/kill character-processing (interrupt and flow control characters are unaffected), making characters typed by the user immediately available to the program.

-:meth:`~.Terminal.keystroke_input` also accepts optional parameter :paramref:`~.Terminal.keystroke_input.raw` which may be set as *True*.
-When used, the given behavior is described in `raw(3)`_ as follows:

-  The raw and noraw routines place the terminal into or out of raw mode.
-  Raw mode is similar to cbreak mode, in that characters typed are immediately passed through to the user program.
-The differences are that in raw mode, the interrupt, quit, suspend, and flow control characters are all passed through uninterpreted, instead of generating a signal.
+:meth:`~.Terminal.raw` is similar to cbreak, but not recommended.

 keystroke
 ~~~~~~~~~

-The method :meth:`~.Terminal.keystroke` combined with `keystroke_input`_
+The method :meth:`~.Terminal.keystroke` combined with cbreak_
 completes the circle of providing key-at-a-time keyboard input with multibyte
 encoding and awareness of application keys.